My application has been rejected. Why?

 What do I need to include in my strategic and creative proposals?

-Please refer to the application information for advice on completing these sections.
+Please refer to our guidelines for detailed application information and advice on completing these sections.

 What is the deadline for applications?
 Do you accept late submissions?

-There is currently no deadline for Lottery funding applications, and you may submit your application at any time.
+The Film Fund is an open access fund, which receives applications all year round.
+Outside specific schemes or funding strands (such as First Features or Feature Documentaries) there is no deadline for Lottery funding applications, and you may submit your application at any time.

 Is there Lottery funding available for my studies?